epfllibrary/zotero-course/04-library/README.md

 If you have stored PDFs on your computer without directly adding them in Zotero with their metadata, it's often possible to obtain comprehensive metadata afterwards.

 You need to add the PDF in Zotero, by dragging it from a folder and dropping it in your library.
-Then, do a right-click on the newly added PDF file and click on "Retrieve metadata for PDF".
-Zotero searches for metadata and automatically create a reference containing the metadata along with the PDF file when possible.
+Zotero automatically searches for metadata and automatically create a reference containing the metadata along with the PDF file when possible.
 However, it might be that the PDF you added to your Zotero library is not machine-readable or is not recognized by Zotero.
 In that case, no metadata will be retrieved.
 You can also retrieve metadata for several PDFs at the same time.

 Example : a PDF sent by a colleague